psh/OxfordDictionarySample/README.md

 * Renderers (https://github.com/pedrovgs/Renderers)

 ## Useful Reading
-This sample makes use of code generated off the Oxford Dictionary API Swagger documentation (https://developer.oxforddictionaries.com/documentation) - take a look at https://github.com/psh/oxford-dictionary-api-code-gen
+This sample makes use of code generated from the [Oxford Dictionary API Swagger](https://developer.oxforddictionaries.com/documentation) documentation - take a look at https://github.com/psh/oxford-dictionary-api-code-gen for the steps to generate clients in a variety of other languages.

 ## API Calls
-Retrofit REST calls to the Oxford Dictionary API look like you are making a simple method call
+Retrofit REST calls to the Oxford Dictionary API look like you are making a simple method call, for instance
 ```java
 entriesApi.getDictionaryEntries("en", searchTerm, BuildConfig.APP_ID, BuildConfig.APP_KEY);
 ```